Build-Week-macroCalculator/Back-end/README.md

 Authorization: TOKEN GOES HERE

 with your token replacing the capitalized placeholder.
+Remember to align the key names of the metrics with how they are represented above in the metrics model.

 ### HTTP request headers